“Discover the untamed beauty of the Beara Peninsula along the breathtaking Wild Atlantic Way.”

 Overnight in Allihies.

-A complimentary taxi transfer will take you back to Dursey Sound to start your walk to Allihies.
+A complimentary taxi transfer will bring you back to Dursey Sound, where you will begin your walk to Allihies.

-From Dursey Sound, the trail follows the coastline to the small fishing port of Garnish Point.
-From there, it continues along a country road that traverses the slopes of Canalmore and Follshauncrone Mountain.
+From Dursey Sound, the trail follows the coastline towards the small fishing harbour of Garnish Point.
+It then continues along a quiet country road, crossing the slopes of Canalmore and Foilshauncrone Mountain.

-Along the way, you’ll enjoy stunning views across Garnish and Ballydonegan Bay, with the Atlantic Ocean and Cod’s Head visible in the distance.
-This area is ideal for birdwatching and photography.
-The final section of the trail takes you along Ballydonegan Strand and back into the village of Allihies.
+Along the way, enjoy stunning views over Garnish and Ballydonegan Bay, with the Atlantic Ocean and Cod’s Head stretching out in the distance.
+This section is particularly rewarding for birdwatching and photography.

 Distance: 17 km / 10.6 miles | Ascent: 270 m / 810 ft | Approximate walking time: 5 to 6 hours